madrisan/go-without-go/README.md

 ## Help message

     make help

-Note that [Docker-CE][docker-ce] must be installed in order the make commands to work.

 If you prefer, you can define the following two command aliases (in the file `~/.bashrc` for instance)